vmware-labs/wasm-workers-server/docs/docs/features/dynamic-routes.md

 # Dynamic routes

 Defining static routes may not be enough for some applications.
-You may need a worker to process URLs that includes identifiers that may change. **To create a worker associated with a dynamic route, include the route parameter in brackets when setting the worker filename**.
-For example, the worker `[id].js` will be able to reply to `/abc` or `/test` routes.
+You may need a worker to process URLs that includes identifiers. **To create a worker associated with a dynamic route, include the route parameter in brackets when setting the worker filename**.

+For example, imagine you want a worker that replies to the following URLs:

+- `/show/1`
+- `/show/2`

+With dynamic routes, you can create a worker with the `show/[id].js` filename.
+This worker will reply to any `/show/X` route automatically.

 After defining the route paremeters, the worker receives a special argument called `params`.
 It includes the value of all defined parameters.
 Note that the name of the parameter will be defined by the text between the brackets.